Grilled Portobello Mushrooms

 Woman sprinkling salt over basted portobello mushroom caps.

-1. Preheat the grill to medium-high.
+1. Grill: Preheat the grill to medium-high.
 Grill the mushrooms for about 4 to 5 minutes total per side, turning them as needed so that they brown nicely and evenly.
 Baste with the remaining marinade as they cook.

 Flipping portobello mushrooms on grill grates with tongs.